 A separator is a small rubber or plastic donut-shaped piece that is used to create space for bands between the teeth.

-We encourage you to contact OPDSF Orthodontics at 415-237-0533 today to learn more about orthodontics and to schedule your next visit with our dentist in San Francisco, California.
+We encourage you to contact OPDSF Orthodontics at 415-237-0533 today to learn more about orthodontics and to schedule your next visit with our orthodontist in San Francisco, California.
 Dr. Peter Lee and our team look forward to helping you achieve a straight, beautiful smile!